Hours:

 Twisting rotate the diopter.
 In this case the right focused in the most.
 So the left needs to be dialed out slightly.
 After rotating until sharply focused then .....

 rotate the eyepiece back.
 Now you might say but my eyepieces are not marked.
 A whiteout pen in a discreet location on the eyepiece will be all that is necessary to mark your eyepiece.
 Remember that if rotating the eyepiece corrects the problem it will be the difference in the eyepiece optical centers and not the binoviewers themselves.
 Otherwise rotating the eyepiece would not change a thing.
-Eyepiece that are purchased from me with binoviewers are always marked for their optimal alignment.
+Eyepieces that are purchased from me with binoviewers are always marked for their optimal alignment if needed.
 Many have suggested they could not see any difference regardless of how the eyepiece(s) was rotated.
-But this is done for those who are the most sensitive to minute collimation errors and some can completely ignore the marks.
+But this is done for those who are the most sensitive to minute collimation errors and most can completely ignore the marks.

-Notice in the above picture the delrin self-centering inserts.
+Notice in the above picture the Delrin self-centering inserts.
 These are of similar design to the Tak Twin-View and the Denkmeier binos.
 As the outer ring is rotated clockwise it pushes down on the insert.
 The inserts are pushed down onto a taper that makes the diameter of the ring smaller as it is screwed down.
 This method works quite well.
 It only suffers from one problem.
-Sometimes the eyepieces may not be seated all the way in and may get cocked slightly.
-So make sure that the eyepieces are seated all the way in with gentle pressure as the compression ring is rotated and tightened.
-Notice that the compression ring insert has a gap in it that are toward the front of the bino in the illustration above.
-The ring's gap is usually toward the front.
-But it can rotate around over a period of time as they are repeatedly loosened and tightened.
-This is usually not something that needs to be worried about, but if a collimation issue is noticed rotate the gap in the compression ring to the forward position as in this illustration.

 So if you ever have a problem.
 You may want to refer to this page for the following checklist.